Feeding the future: How AgriTech and FoodTech can power food sustainability

 Shen also lists other AgriTech innovations worth keeping an eye out for: the digitization and automation of farms – how the Internet of Things (IoT), artificial intelligence and autonomous systems like robots and drones will revolutionise the farm – and novel farming systems in which indoor farming technologies and smart-home micro-gardens aim to change the current framework of field farming.

-In terms of FoodTech, both Carrier and Shen point to alternative proteins such as plant-based products, which have a much lower environmental impact.
+In terms of FoodTech, both Carrier and Shen point to alternative proteins such as plant-based products, which can have a much lower environmental impact.

 Shen says, “Advances in synthetic biology and food science have allowed us to produce plant-based, cell-based and fermentation-based sources of protein to meet our increasing protein demands.”